Low vitamin D levels linked to severe COVID-19 complications: There is a strong correlation between severe vitamin D deficiency and severe complications among COVID-19 patients, including death, a new study shows.

 There is a strong correlation between severe vitamin D deficiency and severe complications among COVID-19 patients, including death, a new study shows.

-The study, which has not been peer-reviewed as yet, examined daily admission, recovery and death rate data for patients with COVID-19 from countries with a large number of confirmed patients as of April 20.
-Data was included for patients from Germany, South Korea, China, Switzerland, Iran, the U.K., U.S., France, Spain and Italy.
+The study, which has not been peer-reviewed, examined data for patients with COVID-19 from Germany, South Korea, China, Switzerland, Iran, the U.K., U.S., France, Spain and Italy.

+Researchers examined the link between vitamin D levels and C-reactive protein concentration in 9,212 healthy participants from the 2009-2010 National Health and Nutrition Examination Survey.
+They also studied reports of 793 COVID-19 patients.

-Researchers found a strong association between low vitamin D levels and cytokine storm, a hyperinflammatory condition that is seen patients with severe cases of COVID-19.
+Researchers found a strong association between low vitamin D levels and high C-reactive protein concentration, which is a marker of cytokine storm, a hyperinflammatory condition that is seen in patients with severe cases of COVID-19.
 They also found an association between vitamin D deficiency and death.

 Researchers estimated that the "risk of severe COVID-19 cases among patients with severe vitamin D deficiency is 17.3 percent, while the risk of severity for patients with normal vitamin D levels is 14.6 percent."